apache/flink-web/_posts/2020-05-25-flink-on-zeppelin-part2.md

 ```

-After you define the UDFs, you can use them directly in SQL. e.g.
+After you define the UDFs, you can use them directly in SQL:

 * Use Scala UDF in SQL